MicrosoftDocs/azure-docs/articles/app-service/tutorial-secure-ntier-app.md

     az resource update --resource-group $groupName --name <backend-app-name> --namespace Microsoft.Web --resource-type sites --set properties.siteConfig.ipSecurityRestrictionsDefaultAction=Deny
     ```

-1. Set the unmatched rule action for the SCM site to allow all traffic
+1. Set the unmatched rule action for the SCM site to allow all traffic.

     ```azurecli-interactive
     az resource update --resource-group $groupName --name <backend-app-name> --namespace Microsoft.Web --resource-type sites --set properties.siteConfig.scmIpSecurityRestrictionsDefaultAction=Allow
     ```

 ## 5. Lock down FTP and SCM access

+Now that the back-end SCM site is publicly accessible, you need to secure lock it down with better security.

 1. Disable FTP access for both the front-end and back-end web apps.
 Replace `<frontend-app-name>` and `<backend-app-name>` with your app names.